Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

 4. On the first matching `Produced`, the controller requires a non-empty `MessageID`, encodes the payload once, caches the `{token, MessageID, ReliablePayload}` triple, releases the application payload reference, and enqueues `Store`.
 An exact duplicate while the store is pending is ignored without re-encoding; a changed `MessageID` for the same token is a protocol violation.
 5. Durable operations run as `PipeTo` tasks whose retry backoff sleeps in the task goroutine.
 Results return as data messages fenced by session and a checked monotonic operation ID; only the pending tuple is accepted.
 6. `Store` returns the assigned sequence and the authoritative first-write payload.
 A new `MessageID` appends at `currentSeq + 1`; an existing one reuses its original sequence and payload even if this incarnation's serializer emitted different bytes.
 The controller commits volatile state only for a new append, sends `Stored`, and waits for `StoredAck` before anything else.
+7. Chunking splits an encoded frame larger than `maxChunkBytes` into chunks under contiguous sequences; the volatile path aliases the frame without copying, the durable path stores the batch atomically through `StoreChunked` under derived identities.
+The producer-visible handshake stays one `Produced` / `Stored` / `StoredAck` per business message, with `Stored` carrying the last chunk's sequence.
+Resubmissions route by stored shape, not by the fresh encode: a batch still in the unconfirmed buffer resubmits through `StoreChunked` directly, and a confirmed batch whose `MessageID` index the queue retains is recovered even when the re-encode falls below the chunk threshold, because `Store` then answers `ErrQueueChunkedBatch` and the controller re-drives the `StoreChunked` retry that returns the original chunks.
-7. On a matching `StoredAck`, the controller enqueues durable `Accept`.
+8. On a matching `StoredAck`, the controller enqueues durable `Accept`.
 On acceptance it clears the handshake, emits `SequencedMessage` with the store-result payload (asserting `seq <= demandUpTo`), and re-evaluates credit.
 A crash between acceptance and emission is safe: the unconfirmed queue entry survives, and the next timeout `Request` resends it.
-8. On `Confirm` success it advances the persisted watermark and enqueues one higher dirty watermark if any exists.
+9. On `Confirm` success it advances the persisted watermark and enqueues one higher dirty watermark if any exists.
+When the endpoint was spawned with `WithReliableDeliveryConfirmation`, advancing the confirmed watermark also tells the producer one `DeliveryConfirmed` per newly confirmed business message, at the last chunk for a chunked one.
-9. On CC `Terminated` it clears registration and demand while retaining durable and handshake state.
+10. On CC `Terminated` it clears registration and demand while retaining durable and handshake state.
 On producer `Terminated` it stops itself. `PostStop` cancels the timer.

 Fencing and conflict errors from the queue are terminal.
 Other queue failures escalate for a supervised restart that reloads authoritative queue state.
 Current-session sender, token, or `MessageID` violations are terminal protocol failures that stop only the controller.